nannau/ClimatExML/docs/customizing.md

 Configuration and customization typically occurs at a high level in the `ClimatExML/conf/config.yaml` file, or in lower levels in the `.py` files.
 As a quick outline of what each file does:

+## Experiment Environment Variables

+Currently the environment variables `PROJECT_DIR` and `DATA_DIR` are used to define the parent paths for the ClimatExML repo location as well as the paths to the preprocessed `.pt` files (output from [nc2pt](https://github.com/nannau/nc2pt), see [Preprocessing](./preprocessing.md)).
+Finally, `OUTPUT_COMET_ZIP` should be set to tell ClimatExML where you want to write the files to.
+Typically put this somewhere in your scratch directory on DRAC machines.

 ## config.yaml

 Here is where paths, hyperparameters, covariates, tracking, and other information is read in by the project.
 Users can choose to hard-code in data paths, or use environment variables (e.g. `${oc.env:PROJECT_DIR}` in the yaml file).
 Importantly, this is also where the project name and experiment name is supplied to CometML.
 Please always use a unique `experiment_name` unless you plan on overwriting trained models.